P&C insurance companies: Get the most out of your MDM investments

 Rather than directly comparing the demographic data from two patient records to see if they match, Verato instead matches that demographic data to its comprehensive and continuously-updated reference database of identities.
 This proprietary database contains over 300 million identities spanning the entire U.S. population, and each identity contains a complete profile of demographic data spanning a 30-year history.
 It is essentially a pre-built answer key for all customer demographic data.

 By matching records to this database instead of to each other, Verato can make matches that conventional MDM matching technologies could never make—even customer records containing demographic data that is out-of-date, incomplete, incorrect, or different.

 Verato Auto-Steward has already been widely deployed across the U.S. and has integrated with some of the leading MDM technologies in the market.
 For example, a recent customer was focused on ensuring proper sales commission payment, accurate customer pricing discounts, and customer acquisition reporting.
 But their out-of-the-box MDM solution could not match millions of customer identities without manual data stewardship.
 Not only was this manual stewardship investment costing a lot of money, but the "suspected duplicate records" were still accumulating faster than they could be resolved.
 This drastically reduced the overall value of the MDM deployment.
 But with the addition of Verato Auto-Steward, this customer was able to reduce the number of "suspected duplicates" in its MDM by millions within weeks of integration.

 Ultimately, Verato Auto-Steward enables P&C insurance companies to ensure that the original business cases for purchasing their MDM solutions are still achievable without significant additional investment.

-Data Sheet: Dramatically Reduce Operational and IT Costs with Better Patient Matching
+Data Sheet: Reduce Operational & IT Costs with Patient Matching